-Our integrated drug discovery platform offers library screening and fragment-based drug discovery (FBDD) for any target with known three-dimensional structure.
-Our team has gathered extensive expertise in compound screening, computational chemistry and structure-based drug design.
+Our integrated drug discovery and structure-based drug design (SBDD) platform offers library screening and fragment-based drug discovery (FBDD) for any target with known three-dimensional structure.
+Our team has gathered extensive expertise in compound screening, computational chemistry and structure-based drug discovery and drug design.
 In collaboration with our in-house partner Red Glead Discovery we also offer expertise in lead optimization, biological characterization, medicinal chemistry and ADME.

-The gene-to-drug program includes protein cloning, expression, purification, crystallization of target protein in complex with ligand and structure determination.
-Protein targets from SARomics Biostructures' FastLane™ off-the-shelf structure library, which includes almost 200 kinases, phosphatases, epigenetic targets and other proteins, provide substantial acceleration of the discovery project.
+The gene-to-drug program includes protein cloning, expression, purification, crystallization of target proteins in complex with ligands and structure determination by X-ray crystallography.
+SARomics Biostructures' FastLane™ off-the-shelf gene-to-structure library, which contains almost 200 constructs, among which are kinases, phosphatases, epigenetic targets and other proteins, will provide substantial acceleration of your drug discovery project.

-The combination of our screening capabilities and proprietary fragment library with our expertise in structural biology and medicinal chemistry helps our clients to design the best strategy for their drug discovery project.
+The combination of our proprietary methods for fragment library screening with our expertise in structure-based drug design and medicinal chemistry helps our clients to design the best strategy for the drug discovery project, see more…

-The methods of computational chemistry can be efficiently used to assist the drug discovery process.
-We offer to our customers services in docking, virtual screening, QSAR analysis, scaffold hopping, library design, etc.
+The methods of computational chemistry can be efficiently applied to assist the drug discovery and drug design process.
+We offer our customers services in docking, library design and virtual screening of compound libraries, QSAR analysis, scaffold hopping, etc., see more…

 The benefits of using structural information in drug discovery

-Within our drug discovery program we use three-dimensional structural information to map ligand interaction with the protein binding site and to assess protein-ligand interaction energies.
+Within our drug discovery and drug design program we use three-dimensional structural information to map ligand interactions with the protein binding site and to assess protein-ligand interaction energies.
 This energy may be used to sort the hits identified in docking and in in silico screening.
-In silico screening may be applied to reduce the number of compounds in libraries prior to compound screening.
-This may increase the number of positive hits and reduce time and costs normally associated with screening.
+In silico methods may also be applied to reduce the number of compounds in a compound library prior to screening.
+This may increase the relative percentage of positive hits and reduce time and costs normally associated with activity assays.
 The protein structure is also used in subsequent iterative steps of hit expansion, lead generation and lead optimization.
-Lead optimization provides more information on various features the the ligand binding site, such as possible local flexibilities, the positions of solvent molecules and the conformations of bound inhibitors.
+The use of the protein-ligand complex three-dimensional structure in lead optimization provides more information on various features the the ligand binding site, such as possible local flexibilities, the positions of solvent molecules and the conformations of bound inhibitors.